NBKRedSpy/QM_PityUnlock/README.md

 See the [Configuration](#configuration) section below for more information on the settings.

+# Diagnostics
+If the mod appears to not be working, the testing steps can be found at https://github.com/NBKRedSpy/QM_PityUnlock/blob/main/Testing.md

 # Credits

 Huge thanks to Crynano for their Mod Configuration Menu which adds the mod configuration screen.